-Then he frowned, and for an instant, his eyes seemed to clear, as if he were about to remember something very vital, but just as quick as it appeared, it was gone again.
+Then he frowned, and for an instant, his eyes seemed to clear, as if he was about to remember something very vital, but just as quick as it appeared, it was gone again.
 His face went back to the floor, and he once again began his search.

 “Where is she?
 Where is she?”

 Her body shook, and her eyes brimmed with tears.

 But she couldn’t.
 She couldn’t bring herself to argue with him again, to watch Garry break over and over.
 Instead, she would break.
 Somehow, that seemed better.
 It was easier this way.
 She would just have to remember to buy another doll.

 A doll with long, brown hair and red eyes, with a pretty little dress, a toy he loved until he would wake up and realize it really wasn’t her.
 It was the closest she would ever get to him remembering her, but another doll and he would forget Ib all over again.